jballardo/MATH-105-052/index.md

 ## Quizzes

 Below are the quizzes we've taken so far.
-Starting from Quiz 6, solutions will be posted with every quiz.
+If the solution for a quiz isn't listed, this means we went over the solutions in class.
+If you want a PDF of the solutions, feel free to request them.
 - Quiz 2: [\[Document\]](Quiz2.pdf) Solutions gone over in class
 - Quiz 3: [\[Document\]](Quiz3_2.pdf) Solutions gone over in class
 - Quiz 4: [\[Document\]](Quiz_4_2.pdf) [\[Solutions\]](Quiz4_2_solution.pdf)